qoherent/ria-hub-docs/docs/content/.Administration/external-renderers.md

 # Custom files rendering configuration

-Gitea supports custom file renderings (i.e., Jupyter notebooks, asciidoc, etc.) through external binaries, it is just a matter of:
+RIA Hub supports custom file renderings (i.e., Jupyter notebooks, asciidoc, etc.) through external binaries, it is just a matter of:

 - installing external binaries
 - add some configuration to your `app.ini` file
-- restart your Gitea instance
+- restart your RIA Hub instance

 This supports rendering of whole files.
 If you want to render code blocks in markdown you would need to do something with javascript.
-See some examples on the [Customizing Gitea](administration/customizing-gitea.md) page.
+See some examples on the [Customizing RIA Hub](administration/customizing-gitea.md) page.

 ## Installing external binaries